 For depression, the doses of ketamine used are much lower than the dose for anesthesia, making it relatively safe.
 That said, ketamine does carry the risk of changing your blood pressure and heart rate, which we will monitor throughout the infusion.
 Longer term risks include urinary symptoms, cognitive impairment (with prolonged use), and substance use disorders.
 We will monitor for these symptoms throughout the treatment.

 What is the process to receive a ketamine treatment for depression?

 - Call 212-305-6001 or submit our online form.

-- Free 15-minute phone call with one of our intake specialists to schedule evaluation
+- Free phone consultations with one of our intake specialists to schedule evaluation.

 - 90-minute evaluation with one of our psychiatrists with expertise in treatment-resistant depression to determine if ketamine (or another treatment) is the best treatment for you.

 - Evaluation of basic lab results to ensure ketamine is safe for you.

 - The initial infusion of the ketamine treatment.

 - Twice weekly ketamine infusions for 2 weeks with follow-up infusions as recommended by psychiatrist.
-A typical case is would be 8-12 infusions over 4-6 weeks.
+A typical case would be 8-12 infusions over 4-6 weeks.

 - Follow-up care as recommended by our clinical experts.

 How much does ketamine cost?

 The FDA has not yet approved the use of ketamine for treatment-resistant depression, which means this is an off-label use of the medication.
 As such, ketamine treatment will not be covered by insurance and will cost $650 per infusion.
 We will provide billing statements for the evaluation and infusions to help you get as much reimbursement as your insurance company will allow.